dabeaz/curio/docs/reference.rst

 .. asyncfunction:: _get_kernel()

+   Synchronous trap.
 Get a reference to the running ``Kernel`` object.

 .. asyncfunction:: _get_current()

+   Synchronous trap.
 Get a reference to the currently running ``Task`` instance.

 .. asyncfunction:: _set_timeout(seconds)

+   Synchronous trap.
 Set a timeout in the currently running task.
 Returns the previous timeout (if any)

 .. asyncfunction:: _unset_timeout(previous)

+   Synchronous trap.
 Unset a timeout in the currently running task. *previous* is the value returned by the _set_timeout() call used to set the timeout.

+.. asyncfunction:: _adjust_cancel_defer_depth(n)

+   Synchronous trap.
+For each task, we keep track of how deeply nested we are inside ``curio.defer_cancellation`` blocks.
+This trap is used to increment/decrement this count when we enter/exit these blocks.
+If the count reaches zero and a cancellation is pending, then raises ``CancelledError``.

+.. asyncfunction:: _queue_reschedule_function(queue)

+   Synchronous trap.
+Return a function that allows tasks to be rescheduled from a queue without the use of await.
+Can be used in synchronous code as long as it runs in the same thread as the Curio kernel.

+.. asyncfunction:: _clock():

+   Synchronous trap.
+Returns the current time according to the Curio kernel's clock.

 Again, you're unlikely to use any of these functions directly.
 However, here's a small taste of how they're used.
 For example, the :meth:`curio.io.Socket.recv` method